Tariq1981/GettingCleaningData/README.md

 **Script Design**
 ===========
-The Github repo contains only one R script (run_analysis.R).
+The Github repo contains only one R script (run_analysis.R) and readme file.
+The readme file contains the flow of the script and the codebook for the Tidy dataset which is attached in the course project.
 **Assumptions:**
 ----
  - The script assumes that the data is downloaded manually and unzipped.
 The script should be placed in the folder as the data itself.